javierguerrero/PracticalConversations/README.md

 ## Introduction

-This software guidebook provides an overview of the **Practical English Conversations** application.
+This software guidebook provides an overview of the **Practical English Conversations (PEC)** website.
 It includes a summary of the following:

 - The requirements, constraints and principles behind the solution.
 - The software architecture, including the high-level technology choices and structure of the software.